 Helicopter.
 A heavier-than-air aircraft supported in flight chiefly by the reactions of the air on one or more power-driven rotors on substantially vertical axes.

 Note. — Some use the term “rotorcraft” as an alternative to “helicopter”.

+Human performance.
+Human capabilities and limitations which have an impact on the safety and efficiency of aeronautical operations.

 Incident.
 An occurrence, other than an accident, is associated with the operation of an aircraft which affects or could affect the safety of operation.